 Types of Miniature Circuit Breakers (MCB’s)

-MCBs are classified into three major types according to their instantaneous tripping currents.
-They are
+There are many types of circuit breakers while MCBs are classified into the following major types according to their instantaneous tripping currents.
+They are as follows:

 Type B MCB

 Type “B” MCB will trip instantly at a rate of three to five times its rated current.
 These are normally used for resistive or small inductive loads where switching surges are very small.
 Therefore, these are suitable for residential or light commercial installations.

 Type “C” MCB will trip instantly at a rate of five to ten times its rated current.
 These are normally used for high inductive loads where switching surges are high such as small electric motors and fluorescent lighting.

 Type “D” miniature circuit breaker will trip instantly at a rate of ten to twenty five times its rated current.
 These are normally used for very high inductive loads where high inrush current is very frequent.